hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 * `contractFunction`: _string.
 Required._ The name of the function to call in the contract.
 * `contractArguments`: _string[].
 Optional._ The list of __string__ arguments to pass to the contract.
 * `readOnly`: _boolean.
 Optional._ Indicates whether the request is a TX or a query.
 Defaults to `false`.
-* `timeout`: _number.
-Optional._ The timeout in seconds to use for this request.
-This setting is not applicable when gateway use is enabled.

 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If not provided a user will be selected from the organization defined by `invokerMspId` or the first organization in the network configuration file if that property is not provided
 * `invokerMspId`: _string.
 Optional._ The mspid of the user organization who should invoke the contract.
 Defaults to the first organization in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
 If omitted, the target list will be chosen for you.
 If discovery is used then the node sdk uses discovery to determine the correct peers.
 * `targetOrganizations`: _string[].
 Optional._ An array of endorsing organizations as the targets of the invoke.
-If both targetPeers and are specified then targetPeers will take precedence
+If both targetPeers and targetOrganizations are specified then targetPeers will take precedence
+* `channel`: _string.
+Optional._ The name of the channel on which the contract to call resides.
+* `timeout`: _number.
+Optional._ [**Only applies to 1.4 binding when not enabling gateway use**] The timeout in seconds to use for this request.
 * `orderer`: _string.
-Optional._ The name of the target orderer for the transaction broadcast.
+Optional._ [**Only applies to 1.4 binding when not enabling gateway use**] The name of the target orderer for the transaction broadcast.
 If omitted, then an orderer node of the channel will be automatically selected.
-* `channel`: _string.
-Optional._ The name of the channel on which the contract to call resides.

 So invoking a contract looks like the following: